openstack-archive/sahara/doc/source/user/dashboard-user-guide.rst

 Registering an Image
 --------------------

-1) Navigate to the "Project" dashboard, then the "Data Processing" tab, then click on the "Clusters" panel and finally the "Image Registry" tab.
+1) Navigate to the "Project" dashboard, then to the "Data Processing" tab, then click on the "Clusters" panel and finally the "Image Registry" tab.

 2) From that page, click on the "Register Image" button at the top right